Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 **a cheat sheet**：a written or graphic aid (as a sheet of notes) that can be referred to for help in understanding or remembering something complex

-!!! example
-    After a long day of programming, I created a cheat sheet with the most commonly used code snippets to save time during future projects.
+:crayon:After a long day of programming, I created a cheat sheet with the most commonly used code snippets to save time during future projects.

 ## verb phrase
 **take forever**: It is often used informally to express impatience, frustration, or exaggeration about the perceived slowness of a process, event, or task

-✒️You take forever in front of the mirror in the morning.
+:black_nib:You take forever in front of the mirror in the morning.

-:pen_ballpoint:

 **work overtime**: means that an individual is working beyond their regular or standard working hours.

-✒️I have to work overtime today to get it done.
+:black_nib:I have to work overtime today to get it done.

 ## casual conversation